sikhlana/opti-demo/README.md

 git clone https://github.com/sikhlana/opti-demo.git
 # 2) Enter the directory...
 cd opti-demo
-# 3) Build the images and run the stack.
+# 3) Build the images and run the stack...
 make build run
 # 4) And voila!
 ```